awsdocs/amazon-sagemaker-developer-guide/doc_source/notebook-lifecycle-config.md

 + You must store all conda environments in the default environments folder \(/home/user/anaconda3/envs\)\.

 **Important**
-When you create or change a script, we recommend that you use a text editor that provides Unix\-style line breaks, such as the text editor avaiable in the console when you create a notebook\.
+When you create or change a script, we recommend that you use a text editor that provides Unix\-style line breaks, such as the text editor available in the console when you create a notebook\.
 Copying text from a non\-Linux operating system might introduce incompatible line breaks and result in an unexpected error\.